Fabien Robert: International career

 Robert is available for selection with the France under-21 team and appeared in a FIFA non-sanctioned friendly with the under-21s against the Paris Saint-Germain Reserves played in January 2009.
 On 25 May 2009, he was selected to the under-20 squad to participate in the 2009 Mediterranean Games.

+Personal life

+He is not the brother of Laurent Robert.